jackbridger/developer-newsletters/README.md

-## A list of 140 developer newsletters, with information on how to sponsor them.
+## A list of 140 developer newsletters + how to sponsor them

 ### Curated by the team at [iOS Dev Tools](https://iosdev.tools/).